 Note: A draft of this statement was first adopted by the Firestorm Collective on 1/19/14.
-See also, Sober Space Statement.
+See also, Statement of Intention For Our Space.

 Crafting this statement helped our collective to develop a shared understanding of oppression and anti-oppression work.
 By making the document public, we affirm our commitment to countering oppression both in our space and beyond, and we invite others to hold us to the high standard that we've outlined herein.
 We further hope that this statement will introduce critical ideas to those in our community interested in learning, practicing and integrating anti-oppression work.